jurevans/key-recovery/README.md

 # key-recovery

+This tool allows those keys to be recovered using a mnemonic phrase, or by decrypting secrets from a Namada `wallet.toml`.

-This is a very simple utility to recover private keys from the obsolete `Namada Extension`.
-The inital _alpha_ version of the extension used a different derivation path, along with a different library for deriving private keys.
-This repo allows those keys to be recovered using a mnemonic phrase.
+The inital _alpha_ version of the Namada extension used a different derivation path, along with a different library for deriving private keys.

 This work is based on the [a444534](https://github.com/anoma/namada-interface/tree/a444534f181f48a93f8ffda1ea65bc7b41d310b6/) of `namada-interface`.